Curtains are an essential element in interior design and can enhance the overall aesthetic appeal of a room.

 This type of curtain also provides more privacy than sheer curtains.

-These types of curtains are a popular choice for any application and can be combined with other curtains for greater opacity by hanging them on a double curtain rod.
+These curtains are a popular choice for any application and can be combined with other curtains for greater opacity by hanging them on a double curtain rod.

 Blackout curtains allow a very little amount of light to enter the room when they are closed.
 These curtains are manufactured with heavier-weight materials and often have built-in linings.